Talent is a myth

 As an artist I often think the person who gets most pleasure from creativity is the creator, rather than the audience.
 Sometimes we get hung up on not being talented enough because we worry about what others’ think, but the real reward is in the pursuit and act of creativity.
 Once we start creating, it’s a process of unfolding, of becoming more authentic and getting into flow state.

-At Kick Start Art we create art in live group workshops, engage in lively and informative chat forums, share inspiration and grow skills through group challenges.
+At Art Hub we create art in live group workshops, engage in lively and informative chat forums, share inspiration and grow skills through group challenges.
 We offer a welcoming, supportive and fun membership, so that we can become an authentic, confident, vibrant, purposeful and connected group of artists.

 Back to blog